Introduction: Field Experiments

 Plenty of books seek to marshal theory in order to prove that either of the two economic systems is superior to the other.
 This is not one of them.
 Rather than approaching its subject from a theoretical angle, this book takes economic history as its starting point.
 Unlike socialism, capitalism is not a system invented by intellectuals.
-Instead, it has evolved organically over centuries, much in the same way in which plants and animals have evolved in nature and continue to do without requiring any centralized planning or theorizing.
-Among the economist and philosopher Friedrich August von Hayek’s most important insights is the realization that the origin of well-functioning institutions is to be found “not in contrivance or design, but in the survival of the successful”, with the selection process operating “by imitation of successful institutions and habits”.
+Instead, it has evolved organically over centuries, much in the same way in which plants and animals have evolved in nature and continue to do without requiring any centralised planning or theorising.
+Among the economist and philosopher Friedrich August von Hayek’s most important insights is the realisation that the origin of well functioning institutions is to be found “not in contrivance or design, but in the survival of the successful”, with the selection process operating “by imitation of successful institutions and habits.”

 The biggest error that unites socialists of various stripes with the men and women running the central banks is the belief that a few designated master planners are better able to determine what the people need than the millions of entrepreneurs, investors and consumers whose individual decisions, when added together, are in fact far superior to those of any governmental planning agency, central bank or other organ of state control.

-This is why ‘top-down’ attempts to impose a market-based economy remain largely unsuccessful – although politicians will always need to be involved to some extent.
+This is why ‘top-down’ attempts to impose a market-based economy remain largely unsuccessful – although some political incentives are of course needed to make capitalist systems work.
 A closer look at China will show that its successful transition towards capitalism was substantially due to the ‘bottom-up’ growth and widespread adoption of capitalist economic practices – none of which would have been possible without the top-down tolerance of such practices by political leaders such as Deng Xiaoping.
 Deng and his fellow reformers were smart enough not to invent a new system based on ideals.
 Instead, they did two things: firstly, rather than attempting to ban or rein in spontaneous developments across that vast country, they allowed them to evolve organically.
 Secondly, they took a hard look at many other countries to see what was working and what wasn’t – and then implemented this knowledge at home.

 Over the past 70 years, these real-world experiments have consistently produced similar outcomes – overwhelming evidence pointing to the conclusion that more capitalism means greater prosperity.
 Still, in many quarters a remarkable reluctance or inability to learn from these outcomes persists.
 In his Lectures on the Philosophy of History, the German philosopher Georg Wilhelm Friedrich Hegel said: “But what experience and history teach is this, – that peoples and governments never have learned anything from history, or acted on principles deduced from it.”